What does the Bible

-Question: What does the Bible say about the lottery, lottery tickets, casinos and gambling in general?
-Is buying lotto tickets or visiting places where people gamble a SIN?
+Question: What does the Bible say about the lottery, lottery tickets, casinos, and gambling in general?
+Is buying lotto tickets or visiting places where people play various games of chance a SIN?

-Answer: The words "gambling" or "lottery" cannot be found in the Bible.
-However, there are numerous verses that denounce the attitudes and goals that are behind them.
+Answer: Although the words "gambling" or "lottery" are not in the Bible, numerous verses denounce the attitudes that are behind them.
 They include idol worship and greed, which are the foundations that encourage this kind of behavior.

-People often indulge in gambling - be it playing the lottery or going to a casino - because they hope to "get lucky."
-Scripture states that such things as fortune, or fate, or luck and destiny are as foreign "gods" that people place their hope on.
+People often indulge in gambling, be it playing the lottery or going to a casino, because they hope to "get lucky."
+Scripture states that such things as fortune, or fate, or luck and destiny are as foreign "gods" hoped upon by people.
 Isaiah 65 says that those who give up on or forsake God "set a table for FORTUNE" and they drink from full cups that contain "mixed wine for destiny" (Isaiah 65, NASB).

 The TEV translation of Isaiah 65:11 states that those who reject God worship gods of "luck and fate."
-Those who worship (meaning they respect or honor) fortune (gambling) will be punished.
+Those who worship (meaning they respect or honor) fortune (another name for gambling) will be punished.

 There is an interesting passage in Proverbs that references some of the same kinds of stereotypical signs often associated with a gambler.